madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 ### Testing

-While a reviewer is normally checking over implementation code, a review offers the opportunity to ensure good practices have been followed while developing code, for example Test Driven Development (TDD).
+While a reviewer is normally checking over implementation code, a review offers the opportunity to ensure good practices have been followed while developing code, for example [Test Driven Development](https://www.madetech.com/blog/9-benefits-of-test-driven-development) (TDD).
 It's important to make sure tests are present as part of a review if this is a practice your organisation adheres to.

 Tests, hopefully, allow the reviewer to follow the design of the implementation while also opening up another area for improvement.
 Reviews are a great way to ensure that the test provided are valuable and efficient.
 An important question to ask here; do the tests cover all the changes?

 ### Catching bugs

 Having another developer look over your work also provides an opportunity to catch any bugs you may not have noticed.
-While you might have a wonderful green test suite a peer might be aware of another edgecase within the project that would otherwise has slipped by.
+While you might have a wonderful green test suite, a peer might be aware of another edgecase within the project that would otherwise has slipped by.

 ### Readability of code (comments not required...)

-At Made we feel that if code isn't understandable without comments then this represents a smell.
+At Made, we feel that if code isn't understandable without comments then this represents a smell.
 While it's common to see this crop up as a suggestion is it really required if your functions and variables are clearly and consistenly named throughout and have obvious and sensible data returned.
 Comments _can_ provide value in some cases but they should never be a hard requirement for a code review for us.

 ### Checklists not required?